Concept: Sex and Gender Related Data in the Manitoba Population Research Data Repository

 Introduction

-Definitions of Sex and Gender
+Definitions of Sex.
+Gender, Gender Identity and Gender Expression

 Sex and Gender Related Variables in the Repository